berapp/email-dictation/README.md

 ---

+Development environment

+See [docs/devenv.md](docs/devenv.md) on how to run this extension locally.

+---

 ####Credits

 This Chrome extension would have never been possible without the amazing [Gmail.js](https://github.com/KartikTalwar/gmail.js) library!
 We also made use of the provided [Extension Boilerplate](https://github.com/KartikTalwar/gmail-chrome-extension-boilerplate) to get rolling.